 10. Grapes: Prevents Hair Loss

-Did you know that black grape seeds are made up of OPC (oligomeric proanthocyanidins) which have anti-antibacterial, antioxidant, anti-inflammatory, anticarcinogenic properties and also prevents hair fall?
+Did you know that black grape seeds are made up of OPC (oligomeric proanthocyanidins) which have anti-antibacterial, antioxidant, anti-inflammatory, anticarcinogenic properties and also prevent hair fall?

 Did You Know?

 Known to be a storehouse of antioxidants, vitamins and nutrients, dragon fruit too offers amazing benefits for your hair.
 It repairs damaged hair, adds shine to the hair, prevents breakage and split ends, etc.